 There are a number of sailing routes to places close to Split.
 For example, Bura Line run a boat service connecting Split with nearby Ciovo island and Trogir – it’s a very pleasant way of travelling between these places.

 The island of Solta is also very close to Split – it can be easily viewed from the city!
-Jadrolinija operate a car ferry service to Rogac on the island, whilst the Krilo Shipping Company have a catamaran to the same location.
+Jadrolinija operates a car ferry service to Rogac on the island, whilst the Krilo Shipping Company have a catamaran to the same location.

 Bike Hire in Split